Key Points

 There are Six Sigma methods for incrementally improving or redesigning an existing product or process.
 IDOV is best suited for starting from scratch rather than for an incremental change.

 Designing the perfect product to meet your customer’s requirements and be defect-free is one challenge.
-Being able to produce it in an efficient and cost-effective way is also a big challenge.
+Being able to produce it efficiently and cost-effectively is also a big challenge.
 There must be balance.

 After multiple incremental redesigns of its bottle, a beverage company decided to use IDOV to create a revolutionary and first-of-its-kind bottle.

-In the optimize phase, the team took the chosen product design and finalized the product specifications.
+In the optimization phase, the team took the chosen product design and finalized the product specifications.
 The specifications and product design drawings were given to manufacturing, who was responsible for acquiring any special equipment and raw material vendors.
-Quality was tasked with implementing an error-proofing process necessary to assure a defect-free product.
+Quality was tasked with implementing an error-proofing process necessary to ensure a defect-free product.

-Senior leadership made the decision to release the new bottle, and the design along with the new liquid beverage was a major commercial success.
+Senior leadership decided to release the new bottle, and the design along with the new liquid beverage was a major commercial success.

 Executing an IDOV project is a bit different than the traditional DMAIC project.
 Keep these tips in mind when deciding to use the IDOV methodology.